Thirteen (Megadeth album): Accolades

-Grammy nominations
+Awards and nominations

 Three of the album's songs received Grammy nominations.
 "Sudden Death" was nominated for "Best Metal Performance" at the 2011 Grammys, but lost to Iron Maiden's "El Dorado".
 "Public Enemy No. 1" received a nomination in the "Best Hard Rock/Metal Performance" category the next year, but lost to the Foo Fighters' "White Limo".
 "Whose Life (Is This Anyways?)" received a nomination in the same category at the 2013 Grammys, but lost to Halestorm's "Love Bites (So Do I)".

+During the 2011, Loudwire Music Awards Th1rt3en won Metal Album of the Year and "Public Enemy No. 1" won Metal Song of the Year.

+Th1rt3en was also nominated for Best Thrash Metal Album during the 2011, Metal Storm Awards.